Nico-Curti/FiloBluService/README.md

 # FiloBlu Service manager

 This package is part of the FILOBLU project (*Application of machine learning algorithms to physician-patient communications, within the FILOBLU project*) and was developed by the collaboration between the Physics Department of the University of Bologna and the Physics Department of the University of Rome (*Sapienza*) with the support of [BiMind](http://www.bimind.it/it/) company.
-The module implements a windows service application for the processing of medical text messages stored in a central DB and gives a score/importance value to provide a possible reading order to the doctors.
+The module implements a windows service application for the processing of medical text messages and biological parameters stored in a central DB.
+With a neural network processing a score/importance is given to provide a possible reading order to the doctors.
-The score attribution is made by a pre-trained neural network.

 1. [Prerequisites](#prerequisites)
 2. [Installation](#installation)